Manitoba Winter Explorer Guide: 10 places for family fun this season

 A good old hockey game

 Plan a night-out at the hockey rink.
 Watching the NHL Winnipeg Jets live in action is at the top of everyone’s list, but there is plenty of other hockey action around Manitoba that provides a fun, high-energy atmosphere for everyone.
-Within the capital region, opt to take the kids to an AHL Manitoba Moose game at Canada Life Arena or show some support for the new WHL Winnipeg Ice.
+Within the capital region, opt to take the kids to an AHL Manitoba Moose game at Canada Life Arena.
 Brandon’s beloved WHL Wheat Kings is a perfect reason to plan a getaway to Manitoba’s second largest city.
 Meanwhile, Manitoba Junior Hockey League (MJHL) teams like the Portage Terriers, Neepawa Titans and Dauphin Kings are at the heart of those communities and a worthy reason to visit.

 A festive mood